ralfebert/AsyncView/README.md

 ![AsyncView](https://cdn.ralfebert.de/asyncview_states-3aba8003.png)

-See [Structuring asynchronous loading operations in SwiftUI](https://www.ralfebert.com/ios-app-development/swiftui/asyncview/) for a tutorial and in-depth explanation of the package.
+See [Structuring asynchronous loading operations in SwiftUI](https://www.ralfebert.com/ios-app-development/swiftui/asyncview/) for a tutorial and in-depth explanation of this package.

 ## Example projects